ParallelMaths/parallel/pages/10-26-ignobel-prize.md

 ## 4. Line Rider

-This is a fantastic website that allows you to build sled track for Bosh.
-It allows you to explore the physics in Bosh’s universe and take him on an adventure.
+Line Rider is a fantastic website that allows you to build a sled track for a cartoon penguin called Bosh.
+It lets you explore the physics of Bosh’s universe, and take him on an adventure.

-No question, just have fun with [Line Rider](https://www.linerider.com/){target="_blank"}.
+There's no question to go along with this, [just have fun with it](https://www.linerider.com/){target="_blank"}!

 ## 5. Intermediate Maths Challenge Problem (UKMT)